Book: A daunting Journey

-He goes to school as a young man to the local school in Kiamwangi in Kiganjo then goes to Kagumo Primary, to Alliance High and finally Makere like all the bright chaps at the time.
-From here he returns to look for work and eventually works at the Indian High Commissioner.
-Here he works as an administrator and he sees what Africans are going through as they fight for independence in the 1950s.
+As a young man he goes to the local school in Kiamwangi in Kiganjo then goes to Kagumo Primary, to Alliance High and finally Makerere like all the bright chaps did at the time.
+From here he returns to look for work eventually finding employment at the Indian High Commission.
+Here he works as an administrator seeing what Africans are going through as they fight for independence in the 1950s.

-He closes with a comprehensive statement on his dealings with the CMC motors that had led him to battlingtoclearhisname.
+He closes with a comprehensive statement on his dealings with the CMC motors that had led him to battling to clear his name.

 The book has some things going for it.
-It brings new light to one of the most traumatizing things to happen in Kenyan history; the attempted coup by Air Forces soldiers in 1982.
+It sheds new light to one of the most traumatizing things to happen in Kenyan history; the attempted coup by Air Forces soldiers in 1982.
 He explains how the administration, where he was head of the civil service, know of the coup attempt beforehand and how the mutineering soldiers went ahead with their action just before they were arrested.
-He explains in detail how he goes about helping the country get the back on its feet after the madness.
+He explains in detail how he goes about helping the country get back on its feet after the madness.

 Also in the book is a brilliant explanation of the history of Kenya especially in the earlier pages as he catalogues how the country came into being and the reason why there were so few people when the colonialists came at the end of the 19thcentury.
 This is because of death from disease that decimated the local population.
-We also learn how important the local Indian High Commission to the Kenyan independence struggle.
+We also learn how important the local Indian High Commission was to the Kenyan independence struggle.

 The book has several flaws.
 For one it is not well edited; looking through the book one could see typos all over the product that would have been caught by a half decent editor.
 With the stature of the man you would have imagined he would have gotten three or four professionals to go through the manuscript with a fine tooth comb.
-With the pride in his professional life you would have assumed that he would have packaged his product tow world class standards.
+With the pride in his professional life you would have assumed that he would have packaged his product to world class standards.

 While the bulk of this book concentrates on his work, a man’s family is an important part of who he is.
 This book touches on his family life but there are some aspects of it that are not clear.
 He married and then after a while had another lady, the National Nurse, as his wife.
 It is not clear whether he divorced the first and married the second or just got two wives.

-Would I recommend you read this book?
+Would I recommend that you read this book?
 For an overview of how the country has changed in the last century and Kiereini’s place in it this book is quite good.
 Unfortunately I get the feeling that most of what he gives is probably available in the public domain and no new information is added to the Kenyan knowledge bank.
-It looks more like an attempt to answer to those who have accused him for a litany of ills from being on the wrong side of history during the Mau Mau rebellion, the Moi administration his involvement and most recently to CMC Motors and its drama.
+It looks more like an attempt to answer to those who have accused him for a litany of ills from being on the wrong side of history during the Mau Mau rebellion, the Moi administration and most recently to CMC Motors and its drama.